EloiStree/GurubashiWorldOfWarcraftHardcore/Install/ReadMe.md

 sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf
-echo "Remove comment on port=3306 if you need remote acces" echo "Open the bind-address to 0.0.0.0 for any access" sudo systemctl restart mysql sudo systemctl daemon-reload
+echo "Remove comment on port=3306 if you need remote acces" echo "Open the bind-address to 0.0.0.0 for any access" echo "ONLY IF YOU NEED OUT HOME ACCESS" sudo systemctl restart mysql sudo systemctl daemon-reload